Forms of Drive: G5-Pentads

 • Lead (G53)

-The function of the pentads is proposed as: to take on a demanding responsibility that could change the situation.
+The function of declaring capabilities is proposed as: to take on a demanding responsibility that could change the situation.

 Requirements: Authenticity and openness are needed to make any declaration, but this depends on self-scrutiny and self-knowledge.
-Once a capability is asserted, accountability must be accepted for any use of that capability.
+Once a capability is asserted, accountability must be accepted for its use.

-The pentads are all demanding but they reveal a progression upwards from an initiative that is relatively straightforward and can be minimal to an initiative that is socially complex and potentially highly significant.
+The pentads are all demanding, but they reveal a progression moving upwards.
+At the base, the drive is relatively straightforward and can be minimal, while at the top the drive is socially complex and potentially highly significant.

 Dysfunction is evidenced by avoidance which may show up as denial, evasiveness, or procrastination.
 A drive may get distorted or blocked due to external disruptions about which little can be done.
 Outsiders may spoil, sabotage or suppress a claimed capability out of competitiveness, envy, dislike of change, or a self-interest that disregards community needs.